-In this chapter tests are presented to ensure that a treatment machine is defined correctly in the TPS, that beams are displayed correctly and that beam set-up options function correctly.
+In this chapter tests are presented to ensure that a treatment machine is defined correctly in the TPS regarding the geometrical parameters (section 3.1) and that the geometry of the treatment beams is displayed in correspondence with these parameter values and in correct relation to the patient's anatomy (section 3.2).
+Section 3.3 concerns correct orientation, size and shape of a beam in relation to the patient while using beam set-up functions of the TPS.
 The verification of dosimetric properties of treatment beams, which are also defined in the configuration part of the TPS, is discussed in chapter 4.
-For a description of 3D treatment planning systems see also [21].
+For a description of 3D treatment planning systems, see [21].

-3.1.
-Beam definition
+3.1 Beam definition